spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-product-lists-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that no restricted products can be added to a cart, and if they were already in the cart, they get removed properly once a product becomes restricted for the customer.
+Make sure that no restricted products can be added to a cart.
+If they were already in the cart, they get removed properly once a product becomes restricted for the customer.

 {% endinfo_block %}